 Some operators and manufacturers have developed close working relationships to exchange device configuration information – this, however, takes considerable effort and, given the number of operators and manufacturers worldwide, such unilateral data exchange represents a very small percentage of the coverage required.
 Wider exchange is therefore necessary, not least because of the trend for subscribers to buy devices independently – a large and growing population of open market devices which operators cannot configure.

 We have created the GSMA Network Settings Exchange, the world’s first central hub, to allow operators to post their settings in a standardised format for use by the global device manufacturing community, avoiding needless disruption as 4G and 5G become the norm.
 As GSMA is the provider of the TAC for all mobile device equipment types, the GSMA has relationships with all device manufacturers worldwide, making it uniquely placed to provide them with access to the settings data they need.
 Each setting available through the Network Settings Exchange has been standardised, so manufacturers need not debug or translate different submissions – data can be uploaded once and will then reach all manufacturers automatically in a way they can use.

 GSMA Network Settings Exchange also supports network evolution phenomena, allowing operators to change their preferences and have them signalled to the device manufacturer as and when they change.
 Applications of NSX include support on:

 - Operator-specific codes and server addresses for critical services

 - Indicators of the enablement and preferences of VoLTE, ViLTE, and IMS-based supplementary services

 - Whether to use WiFi as a bearer and in what circumstances

 - What to do when roaming in terms of local or home routing, use of bearers and use of legacy “G” resources

-- Radio parameters and power related settings which effect battery life
+- Radio parameters and power-related settings which affect battery life

 - Signalling preferences